gomorpheus/morpheus-docs/administration/roles/role_permissions.rst

     -
   * - Infrastructure: Network Proxies
     - None, Read, Full
-    - Determines access to the Proxies tab on the Infrastructure > Networks page.
+    - Determines access to the Proxies tab on the |InfNet| page.
     - The Infrastructure Networks Proxies page is where Proxy configurations are stored, which are available for use by the provisioning engines.
     - This permission is recommended for those responsible for configuring proxies to be used when provisioning.
     -
   * - Infrastructure: Network Router DHCP Binding
     - None, Read, Full
-    -
-    -
+    - Determines access to DHCP binding settings on certain network router types -
     -
     -
   * - Infrastructure: Network Router DHCP Pool
     - None, Read, Full